 2.To prevent legal actions against you should another inventor have a patent that describes your invention;

 3.To learn more about a new field of technology;

 5.To track the intellectual property of competitors.

 The best way to conduct a comprehensive patent search, if you choose not to hire a patent professional, is by using the USPTO classification system.
 A Classification helps bring together similar devices and concepts, even when different terms have been used to describe them.

-The USPTO has helpful guides that can guide you perform a patent search, yet we suggest you pay a patent professional perform the search.
+The USPTO has helpful guides that can guide you perform a search, yet we suggest you pay a patent professional to perform the search.